 Server-oriented functions can be a good base for development of new server-side applications unfolding new possibilities for video content providers.

-VASTreaming HLS and TS libraries supports the following codecs:
+VASTreaming HLS library supports the following codecs:

 The library is pretty flexible and extendable to add any new codec support upon a customer request.

 For customer needs, any video or audio streaming custom features could be easily implemented with this library, including such serious options as the protocol extensions.

 VASTreaming HLS library is available for Android, iOS, Windows, Linux and macOS.
 The library exists in the following languages/frameworks: